 These can be purchased quite cheaply from places such as Etsy, however, you'll have to take out the innards of your Joy-Con to place in this new housing, so it's not for the faint of heart.
 Alternatively, if you're willing to pay a premium, you can order pre-modded sets from companies like Colorware.

-Nintendo Switch Online - Nintendo Entertainment System Controllers
+Nintendo Switch Online - Nintendo Entertainment System / Super NES Controllers

 While these official NES style controllers aren't strictly Joy-Con, they do dock on the side of your Switch for charging.
 You can even play games with them while docked, but your mileage doing this may vary.

-These can only be ordered from Nintendo directly and you'll need to have an active Nintendo Switch Online subscription to order them.
+These can only be ordered from Nintendo directly, as can their SNES counterparts (although they don't dock on the side of the console) and you'll need to have an active Nintendo Switch Online subscription to order them, too.

 Last but not least is a third party Joy-Con style offering from Nyko.
 Lovingly named "Dualies" these Joy-Con wannabees offer an alternative to the official Joy-Con.
 They don't dock on to the Switch, so you can only use them wirelessly.
 Also, they do not have an NFC reader, but they do feature rumble.
 You'll charge them via a USB-C cable.